MarioHsiao/Starcounter/src/scllvm/README.md

 ("path_to_gen_cpp_file" and "path_to_obj_file" are provided by scllvm, so you can't affect them)

-To enable diagnostics for scllvm (prints to console full clang++ command, notifies if module is not cached) set env var "SCLLVM_DIAG_ON" to true. scllvm ALWAYS prints output from clang++ even warnings, since normally there should be no warnings/errors.
+To enable diagnostics for scllvm (prints to console full clang++ command, notifies if module is not cached) set env var "SCLLVM_DIAG_ON" to true. scllvm start its diagnostic messages using "[scllvm-<version>]" string, so you can find those, for example, in TeamCity build log. scllvm ALWAYS prints output from clang++ even warnings, since normally there should be no warnings/errors.
 In later versions we will treat warnings as errors for clang++.